vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1257
 When the lover does all we desire,
 We forget all shame unawares.
- SB
+ ( Shuddhananda Bharatiar)

 1258
 Are not the enticing words of this wily fraud
 Weapons that break my feminine reserve? *
- DL
+ (W.H.
+Drew and  J. Lazarus)

 1259
 Determined to sulk I went, but when my heart merged,
 I too went and clasped him. *
- JN, PS
+ (J. Narayanaswamy), (P.S.
+Sundaram)

 1260
 Can they ever think of refusing to be reconciled, Whose hearts melt like fat in fire?
- VS
+ (V.V.S.
+Aiyar)

 Notes:
 1251.
 Compare with 71.
 "Can love be latched and hidden?
-A trickling tear will proclaim it loud" - PS 1259.
+A trickling tear will proclaim it loud" - (P.S.
+Sundaram) 1259.
 Compare with 1284.
-“My friend, I went all set to quarrel, but my heart forgot and clasped him”.
-(PS)
+“My friend, I went all set to quarrel, but my heart forgot and clasped him”. ((P.S.
+Sundaram))

 127
 Mutual longings